Cogniac/cogniac-sdk-csharp/README.md

 	mediaId (string):		(Required) The unique ID of the media.

-	waitCaptureId (string):		(optional) The wait capture ID for the synchronous API.
+	waitCaptureId (string):		(Optional) The wait capture ID for the synchronous API.

 	Return:				Cogniac.MediaDetections - multi-member object.